 Magdalen’s four history tutors are:

 Professor Avi Lifschitz (17th and 18th century European History), Professor John Nightingale (Medieval European and British history), Professor Siân Pooley (19th and 20th century British history), and Professor Nick Stargardt (19th and 20th century European history).
-In addition, Magdalen has a tutor in ancient history, Dr Al Moreno, and a research fellow in 18th and 19th century American history, Dr Daniel Robinson.
+In addition, Magdalen has a tutor in ancient history, Dr Al Moreno, and a research fellow in late medieval history, Dr Teresa Barucci.

 All candidates must take the History Aptitude Test (HAT).